 Requiring standalone contraceptive-only coverage would leave in limbo all of the women now guaranteed seamless preventive-care coverage under the Affordable Care Act.
-And requiring that women affirmatively opt into such coverage would 'impose precisely the kind of barrier to
+And requiring that women affirmatively opt into such coverage would 'impose precisely the kind of barrier to the delivery of preventive services that Congress sought to eliminate.

-Id. at 1561(noting that lower courts could "consider only whether existing or modified regulations could provide seamless contraceptive coverage 'to petitioners' employees through petitioners' insurance companies . . .'") (emphasis added).
-The IFRs impermissibly deny women access to the full range of preventive services to which they are entitled under the ACA.
-The IFRs represent a significant step backwards in achieving the goals of the ACA of, among other things, expanding access to and improving preventive care services for women and reducing the gender disparities with respect to the cost of health care services.
+Id. at 1561 (noting that lower courts could "consider only whether existing or modified regulations could provide seamless contraceptive coverage 'to petitioners' employees through petitioners' insurance companies . . .'") (emphasis added).
+The Final Rules expressly reject the principle that seamless coverage is a compelling government interest and, thus, impermissibly deny women access to the full range of preventive services to which they are entitled under the

+ACA.
+See, e.g., 83 Fed.
+Reg. at 57,548.
+The Final Rules represent a significant step backwards in achieving the ACA's goals of, among other things, expanding access to and improving preventive care services for women and reducing the gender disparities with respect to the cost of health care services.